AjuAJ/AutoSec/Wi-Fi_P2.md

 This mission will test your skills in network enumeration, network traffic analysis, and exploiting security flaws in unencrypted web communication.

+**Bonus Mission:**  The system also holds a file with the names of all the double agents within our agency.
+Retrieve it, and you will be rewarded.

 ## Challenge Breakdown
 1. Enumerate the Wi-Fi network to identify if it's hosting any services like a web server, FTP, or Telnet.
 2. Monitor and Capture the packets when the owner disables and reactivates the secuity systems.